ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 Peak memory usage: 176.74 MiB.
 ```

-Likewise our insert query can be distributed, using the improved settings identified earlier for a single node:
+Likewise, our insert query can be distributed, using the improved settings identified earlier for a single node:

 ```sql
 INSERT INTO posts SELECT *